martinhbramwell/CellMergeWorkAround/README.md

         "2", "19", "7", "", "", "", "", "", "", "", "", "dashed", "#1c4587", "1", "dashed", "#1c4587", "1"
         "2", "22", "2", "", "", "", "", "", "", "", "", "", "", "", "solid", "#990000", "1"

-You can then load these back into your spreadsheet as a new sheet and use it as a reference for the location of merged cells for what ever (static) purpose, you might need.
-Obviously you will have to run it before any sheet copying actions in case something has changed since the last time.
+If you specify "-il a_sheet_name" , the program will then load these lines back into the spreadsheet as a new sheet of that name.
+You can then use it as a reference for the location of merged cells for what ever (static) purpose, you might need.
+Obviously, you will always have to run it after every change to the indicated sheets before any sheet copying actions in case spans or borders have changed since the last time.